 In September 2017, the Treasury Laws Amendment (2017 Enterprise Incentives No. 2) Bill 2017 (the Amending Law) received royal assent thus introducing new protections for company directors from personal liability for the insolvent trading of a company.
 Much has already been written about the application of the new ‘safe harbour’.
-Application of the Amending Law to decision making by SME and ‘family group’ company directors, particularly those who are also employees of, and shareholders in, the company, requires particular consideration.
+Application of the Amending Law to decision making by small to medium enterprise (SME) and ‘family group’ company directors, particularly those who are also employees of, and shareholders in, the company, requires particular consideration.
 Andrew Windybank of our Corporate and Commercial team specialises in advising directors on their duties and regularly sees the practical effects of the insolvent trading provisions on the ‘day to day’ decision making processes in SME and family group companies.
 In this article, he examines the ‘safe harbour’ provisions and offers insight into how they may operate in the context of a private company.

 The Safe Harbour Provisions